 Additionally, consider how personalization aligns with your brand.
 For example, emojis can be useful and enticing tools for more casual businesses.
 Stay true to your brand and always make sure your content matches your existing personality, voice and tone.

 Remember that not everyone will find the same tips helpful when it comes to email marketing.
-If you manage an eCommerce business looking to generate revenue, your email subject line best practices will differ from a B2B business looking to generate leads.
+If you manage an eCommerce business looking to generate revenue, the best email subject line for you will different from what's best for a B2B company looking to generate qualified leads.

 Get in Touch